Hysterectomy

 Serious risks

-Two women in every 100 having an abdominal hysterectomy will have at least one of the following complications.
+Two in every 100 patients having an abdominal hysterectomy will have at least one of the following complications.

-Extra procedures that may become necessary during your hysterectomy
+Extra procedures you may need during your hysterectomy

 When serious complications happen during an abdominal hysterectomy, further surgery to save life or prevent serious harm to future health will be carried out.
 Some complications, such as damage to a ureter, may need further surgery at a later date.